-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Davidson County Community College as of June 30, 2001, and the changes in fund equity and the current funds revenues, expenditures, and other changes for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Wake Technical Community College as of June 30, 2001, and the changes in fund equity and the current funds revenues, expenditures, and other changes for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-As discussed in Note 13A to the financial statements, the College changed its method of accounting for securities lending transactions allocated from the State Treasurer's Cash and Investment Pool during the year ended June 30, 2001.
-As discussed in Note 13B to the financial statements, the College implemented Governmental Accounting Standard Board, Statement #33, Accounting and Financial Reporting for Nonexchange Transactions, during the year ended June 30, 2001.
+As discussed in Note 11 to the financial statements, the College implemented Governmental Accounting Standards Board, Statement #33, Accounting and Financial Reporting for Nonexchange Transactions, during the year ended June 30, 2001.